 Payments are calculated on the purchase value less the estimated value of the vehicle at the end of the agreement.
 This helps keep your monthly repayments down, because the vehicle will be sold on by the finance company.
 You are in effect financing the vehicle only for the time when you are using it.
 This has the benefit of making it easy to switch to a new vehicle at the end of the agreement.

 At Rangewell we can help find funding solutions based on Asset Finance for all types of vehicles and equipment, both new and used.

 Funding for your premises

 Of course, town centre property can be expensive.
-You may need help to provide the deposit for a lease, perhaps with an unsecured loan <link>
+You may need help to provide the deposit for a lease, perhaps with an Unsecured Loan.

-You could also consider buying premises, with a commercial mortgage <link>, which spread the cost of buying over 20 years or more, and could reduce your monthly outgoings.
-Commercial property finance is arranged on an individual basis.
+You could also consider buying premises, with a Commercial Mortgage, which spread the cost of buying over 20 years or more, and could reduce your monthly outgoings.
+Commercial Property Finance is arranged on an individual basis.
 Some lenders have a minimum of £75,000 or more, but there is no set upper limit.

-Simply operating your business will also mean costs – for staff, utilities and other overheads, until you start to show a profit.
-There are a number of ways to provide for these costs.
+Simply operating your business will also mean costs – for staff, utilities and other overheads - until you start to show a profit.
+Fortunately, there are a number of ways to provide for these costs.

 Modern lenders can provide fast unsecured lending, but you might need to provide a personal guarantee.

 You usually can’t borrow more than one month’s turnover without security, and most unsecured loans providers will not lend more than £250,000.
 For a new business operation, many lenders might only be prepared to offer a secured loan.